terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/quickstart/DA_docs.md

 - `labels` (optional): A set of key-value labels assigned to the worker pool for identification.
 - `minSize` (optional): The minimum number of worker nodes allowed in the pool.
 - `maxSize` (optional): The maximum number of worker nodes allowed in the pool.
 - `secondary_storage` (optional): The secondary storage attached to the worker nodes.
-Secondary storage is immutable and cannott be changed after provisioning.
+Secondary storage is immutable and cannot be changed after provisioning.
 - `enableAutoscaling` (optional): Set to `true` to enable automatic scaling of worker based on workload demand.
 - `additional_security_group_ids` (optional): A list of security group IDs that are attached to the worker nodes for additional network security controls.